lawrennd/snippets/_ml/includes/matrix-factorization.md

 \subsection{Stochastic Gradient Descent or Robbins Monroe Algorithm}

-Stochastic gradient descent [@Robbins:stoch51] involves updating separating each gradient update according to each separate observation, rather than summing over them all.
+\notes{In \refnotes{our lectures on objective functions and gradient descent}{objective-functions-and-gradient-descent} we saw how stochastic gradient descent [@Robbins:stoch51] involves updating separating each gradient update according to each separate observation, rather than summing over them all.
 It is an approximate optimization method, but it has proven convergence under certain conditions and can be much faster in